Skip to main content

 Finally, you have to configure which hostname is used for TLS.
 This host name is later used to request the certificate from Let's Encrypt and to identify the right certificate for the TLS route in APISIX.

-The parameter dns01_wait_minutes is defaulted to 5 and defines the time, the certificate playbook will wait, before it tries to request the created certificate after setting up the request for it.
+The parameter dns01_wait_minutes defaults to 5 and defines the time, the certificate playbook will wait, before it tries to request the created certificate after setting up the request for it.

 IMPORTANT: This DNS lookup for this hostname can be configured after the next step of the deployment.
 For the deployment the lookup is not actively used - it is only used to configure the right settings for later.
 The IP Address is assigned to a LoadBalancer after the next step.